RSGallery2/RSGallery2_J4/README.md

 - Image files: See configuration
 - Menu references: the old format may be still valid.
 New more separate selection will be available
 - Templates:
-- Slideshows: In J3 version the slideshow were based on mootols and are therefore not available any more.
+- Slideshows: In J3 version the slideshow were based on mootols and are therefore not available anymore.
 Similar slideshows will be available.

 ### Changes for J4

 Each data type will be kept in a different table with different items.
 These are aligned to J4 standard tables.
 The original J3x items must be copied to the new place.
-(May be automatic, may be not automatic.
+(Maybe automatic, may be not automatic.
 Can't tell actually)

 **Gallery data:** The galleries are organized now in a joomla standard nested tree.
-This makes it more easy to use the standard joomla sorting functions
+This makes it easier to use Joomla standard sorting features

 **Image files:** On the J4 RSG2 version the folder structure of image files has changed.
 They have a new starting folder ...\images\rsgallery2 (instead of ...\images\rsgallery).
 Images are organized by gallery ID.
-They are kept in subfolders beginning with the gallery ID and then each image destination resolution has its won folder.
+They are kept in subfolders beginning with the gallery ID and then each image destination resolution has its own folder.
 Examples:

 - images\rsgallery2\2\600\DSC_5521.JPG
 - images\rsgallery2\2\thumbs\DSC_5521.JPG Folder 600 keeps resized copy of width 600px